christopherobin/mage/lib/modules/ident/engines/ldap/Readme.md

 # LDAP Ident Engine

-The `ldap` engine provides a username/password identification mechanism that queries a LDAP server for checking the user credentials.
-It doesn't require anything beside installing the `ldapjs` module and having a functional LDAP server.
+The `ldap` engine provides a username/password identification mechanism that queries an LDAP server for checking the user credentials.
+It uses the [ldapjs](https://npmjs.org/package/ldapjs) module and requires you to have access to a functional LDAP server.

 ## Configuration